 · Satan himself was connected with the king of Babylon (Isaiah 14).

-· Mark 5:10 indicates that demons wanted to stay in one place and not be sent to another by Jesus.
+· Mark 5:10 indicates that demons wanted to stay in one place and not be sent elsewhere by Jesus.

-iii.
-Which faces north: “The angelic executioners came from the way of the upper gate which was built by Jotham (II Kings 15:35), called the upper Benjamin gate (Jer.
-20:2) or the new gate (Jer.
-26:10; 36:10).
+ii.
+Which faces north: “The angelic executioners came from the way of the upper gate which was built by Jotham (II Kings 15:35), called the upper Benjamin gate (Jeremiah 20:2) or the new gate (Jeremiah 26:10; 36:10).
 The gate was toward the north of the city, the direction from which the Babylonian invaders came, as well as the area where the idolatries had taken place.”
 (Feinberg)

 c.
 One man among them was clothed with linen and had a writer’s inkhorn at his side: In addition to these six men, there was another dressed differently and who also carried an inkhorn, ready to write.

 i.
 There is some debate among commentators as to if this one man among themis an additional person or included in the number of the six men.
 Keil and Delitzsch are among those who think there were a total of seven: “In the midst of the six men furnished with smashing-tools there was one clothed in white byssus, with writing materials at his side.
 The dress and equipment, as well as the instructions which he afterwards receives and executes, show him to be the prince or leader of the others.”

 ii.
 “Linen was the fabric used for the dress of priests (Exod.
 28:29–42) and angelic beings (Dan.
 10:5; 12:6–7), two classes of beings directly involved in divine service.”
 (Block)

 iii.
 “At his side was a writing case (RSV; AV, RV inkhorn): the word is peculiar to this chapter and may be a loan-word from Egyptian, where it refers to the scribe’s writing equipment, incorporating pen, ink-horn and wax writing-tablet.”
 (Taylor)